PhongCao1407/Harmonize/README.md

 ## Credits

-The Harmonize application was developed by Phong Cao, Yoshiki Yarlagadda, Zaruf Shams, Jack Pickle as a project for BeachHacks 7.0.
+The Harmonize application was developed by Phong Cao, Yoshiki Yarlagadda, Zarif Shams, Jack Pickle as a project for BeachHacks 7.0.
 The application uses the following libraries and frameworks:

     Chart.js
     React.js